 The kufe arrived a few days later.
-The photo I had received was of the ‘good’ side.
-Or perhaps I should say, the only side.
-The hat was badly tattered and torn, with a section of the embroidery beyond repair.
+The photo Brian had was of the ‘good’ side.
+Or perhaps I should say, the only side… The hat was badly tattered and torn, with a section of the embroidery beyond repair.
 My first thought was to say “sorry, no can do” but my second thought was to accept the challenge.
-I sent a cost estimate to the customer, Brian, who approved my plan to reconstruct rather than restore his hat.
+I sent a cost estimate to Brian, who approved my plan to reconstruct rather than restore his hat.
 And so, my next salvage project began.

-Rather than walk you through that process, I’m sharing Brian’s story, which he shared with me in printed booklet format.
-I don’t often receive that sort of feedback from customers, which makes Brian’s story even more special.
+I’m sharing Brian’s story, which he and his wife Joan produced as a printed booklet, along with a sizeable tip.
+I don’t often receive this type of feedback, which makes Brian’s story even more special.

 “Meanwhile, Brian and his wife Joan were riding the Amtrak cross-country on vacation.
 They disembarked and enjoyed a few days of sightseeing in Seattle and then Vancouver.
 Their next stop was San Francisco.”

 “The city was well-known for its vampires, who prowl about after sunset.
 Obviously, they needed protection.
 Brian carried a crucifix and holy water in his backpack, and they purchased other repellents – salt, garlic, rosewater – along the way.
 But they did not feel confident that these would suffice in an emergency, and continued to seek “just the right armor.”